 AbGradCon 2017 will be hosted by the National Radio Astronomy Observatory in Charlottesville, VA from June 5-9, 2017.
 The conference venue and attendee lodging will be at the Omni Hotel in Historic Downtown Charlottesville.

 Please keep all of your receipts from your travel to and from the conference.
 Travel reimbursement forms will be handed out during the conference.
 At the end of AbGradCon, you will turn in those forms and the relevant receipts for reimbursement.
-Stay tuned for more details.
+Please note that reimbursable air travel should be on US carriers.

 In general, AbGradCon is intended for graduate students, as well as early-career researchers and postdocs within 2 years of their graduation.
 Undergraduates who are entering a graduate program in Fall 2017 will be considered first-year graduate students.
 Exceptional senior undergraduates with research experience have attended AbGradCon in the past, but priority will be given to graduate students and early-career researchers for both funding and presentation slots.